-^c Copyright Microsoft Corporation, 1981, 1982, 1984
+[©] Copyright Microsoft Corporation, 1981, 1982, 1984, 1985

-If you have comments about the software or these manuals, please complete the Software Problem Report at the back of the Microsoft FORTRAN Reference Manual and return it to Microsoft Corporation.
+If you have comments about the software or these manuals, please complete the Software Problem Report at the back of this manual and return it to Microsoft Corporation.

-Microsoft and the Microsoft logo are registered trademarks and MS is a trademark of Microsoft Corporation.
+Microsoft, the Microsoft logo, and MS are registered trademarks of Microsoft Corporation.